 - Do the hard work as a parent to have your kids learn to play an instrument.
 It’s hard work because you have to be consistent.
 I ALWAYS hear adults say “I wish my parents didn’t let me quit”.

 - Teach them to use their knowledge, skills and abilities to serve the Lord and their fellow man.
 Don’t make them think everything is about them.
 If there is one thing I think that playing in a band does it makes you understand how your part can make beautiful music if you perform it right and in time, or how you can ruin it by being out of harmony or off beat.

-If there are instances that you have been into a car accident case and you need a legal service, come and visit Sacramento, CA Car Accident Lawyers.
+If there are instances that you have been into a car accident case and you need a legal service, come and visit the car accident lawyer baton rouge personal injury attorney and Sacramento, CA Car Accident Lawyers.

 My questions to you:

 Is there anything that you require your kids to learn?
 What is it?